Efficiently Securing Web Applications Against High User Peaks and Denial-of-Service Attacks

 Application logic can cache data from DB or external services.
 Request will never hit the DB, external services or slow business logic, if the response is in the cache.

-Risks With Cached data
+Risks with Cached Data

 There are only two hard things in Computer Science: cache invalidation and naming things.